3ricG/grosssh/src/posts/static-site-generator.md

 I think the best part of this solution is that it is built on tools I'm familiar with and will use elsewhere.
 While it is good to learn new things, I personally don't see a major benefit in learning some of the other frameworks I've tested.
-I could have benefited from learning some Ruby, Go, JavaScript, and other web technologies; but the Tools in Tavis's solution are tools I'll use frequently and remain familiar with, even if I don't post for long periods of time.
+I could have benefited from learning some Ruby, Go, JavaScript, and other web technologies; but the tools in Tavis's solution are ones I'll use frequently and remain familiar with, even if I don't post for long periods of time.

 ### The Implementation {.yellow}

 Instead of taking an existing solution, this one felt easy enough to do myself, with Tavis's files as a starting point.
 Since he didn't post any kind of license information for the code used to generate his site, I contacted him for permission to reuse some of his code and build on top of it.
 He told me it was fine to reuse, so I got to work.
-His

 The first thing I did was generate my page using his style, then started manually merging in my existing style.
 His style and the default viewport settings generated by `pandoc` helped me a lot.
 My old website was not mobile friendly at